GaneshRajuGalla/GrocerEase/README.md

 ### Customizations

-- Custom URLSession Network Layer: I've implemented a custom URLSession network layer inspired by Moya for efficient and clean network requests.
+- I've implemented a modern async/await-based URLSession APIClient inspired by Moya for efficient and clean network requests using URLSession.

 - Custom NavigationStack: The app features a custom navigation stack for enhanced navigation and user experience.

 ## Getting Started